Rahbeks Allé: Notable buildings and residents

 Bing & Grøndahl's former premises (Vesterbrogade 149), now called Bing's, has been converted into an office complex.
 It consists of 12 buildings and has a total floor area of approximately 35,000 square metres.
 It is owned by Aberdeen Asset Management and was most recently renovated in 2015.

 Most of the Kongens Bryghus buildings have been converted into offices.
 A silo now known as the Carlsberg Silo has been converted into apartments.

 No. 21 is the former Frederiksberg Åndsvageanstalt, a mental health treating institution for children built in 1860 to design by Ferdinand Meldahl.
-It has later been used by Carlsberg and now houses the cloathing company By Malene Birger.
+It has later been used by Carlsberg and now houses the clothing company By Malene Birger.

 Bakkehuset (No. 23) now serves as a historic house museum.
 On the other side of the street, at No. 34, is the entrance to another historic property, Ny Bakkegård, which is now hidden in the central courtyard of a perimeter block.
 It was owned by prime minister Carl Christian Hall from 1840 to 1881.